Harrysdad2/Harrysdad2.github.io/obelisks/how-its-made.md

 ![How To 10](/images/10%20beading.jpg)

-There is always an exception… On the S Obelisk the tips of the ‘S’ were tiny so I carved small blocks to take the bead around the tip and glued them in place.
+There is always an exception… On the 'S' Obelisk the tips of the ‘S’ were tiny so I carved small blocks to take the bead around the tip and glued them in place.

 ![How To 15](/images/15%20carved.jpg)